History of Southport Land

 On July 1, 2007, after 146 years of being located in or close to San Francisco, the Company followed the roots of its founders and moved its corporate office to Martinez, California.
 Today Southport Land and Commercial Company still operates under its original 1861 Certificate of Incorporation (with a few amendments over the years).
 It is California’s oldest stock corporation still in existence, and overall is California’s fourth oldest corporation of any type.
 Other existing California corporations can trace their history to before 1861; however, the dates of incorporation of their current corporate existence are much later.
 In this regard, an interesting resource is a list of California's oldest corporations that still operate under their original incorporation documents.

-For links to other websites that have historical information relating to the Company, please see the “History-related Links” section of our Links & Resources page.
+For links to other websites that have historical information relating to the Company, please see the “History-related Links” section of our Links and Resources page.

 President 1867 to 1872